United Hospital Center Pharmacy Residency Program

 • Medication Safety

-Overall, PGY1 Residents at WVU Medicine will be provided the opportunity to accelerate their growth in patient-centered care and pharmacy operational services.
-This experience will promote the development of several skills, not limited to problem-solving, decision-making, critical thinking, leadership, efficiency, communication, teamwork, and organizational planning, all of which are highly marketable, providing benefits to a career in pharmacy and life outside of healthcare.
+Overall, PGY1 Pharmacy Residents at United Hospital Center will be provided the opportunity to accelerate their growth in patient-centered care and in pharmacy operational/distributive services.
+This experience will promote the development of varying skills, not limited to problem solving, decision-making, critical thinking, leadership, efficiency, communication, teamwork, and organizational planning; all of which are highly marketable and beneficial, not just for a career in pharmacy but life outside of healthcare.

 Application Timeline